snu-dm/Collecting_FOMC_Minutes/README.md

 | save\_temp\_dir    | str  | "./Temp"                                                      |

 ## Error Handling
-* If an error occurs, the case is saved in the `Minutes/raw/errors.csv` file.
+* If an error occurs, the case is saved in the `ScrapingErrors.csv` file.
 * After checking this file, handle the errors one by one.